How to Reduce Your Belongings and Declutter Your Home

 START SMALL

 Like any big task, purging can be daunting and overwhelming.
 Don’t worry!
 These feelings can be managed with good preparation and a systematic approach.
 Don’t plan on tackling your whole house in a weekend.
-Start with one room, or even a corner of a room (e.g. just the TV console, or just your night table), until you get your sea legs.
+Start with one small room, or even a corner of a room (e.g. just the TV console, or just your night table), and commit to tackling one drawer or one cupboard per day.

 EYE ON THE PRIZE